+Please contact the webmaster on how YOU can contribute and make an impact on our research!
 Below are links to events and meetings, newsletters, important publications, research web sites and other recent items of interest to the Chironomid community over the last year.
 If you know of something that would interest the chironomid researcher, please let the webmaster know about it so that it can be included.

-- Pre-2013 announcements, broken links removed
+- Pre-2019 announcements, broken links (mostly) removed.